Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Bluetooth speakers

-JBL is one of the top brands when it comes to Bluetooth speakers, and to no surprise, they are our top pick here as well.
-The Charge 4 is a perfect compromise between a speaker that sounds good but is still tough enough to bring to the beach.
-Like the Charge 3 before it, it’s still wrapped in an IPX7 waterproof fabric that protects it from any water damage.
-You can expect excellent battery life, and it charges via USB-C which is nice for anyone looking to future-proof their devices.
+JBL is one of the top brands for Bluetooth speakers, and to no surprise, they are our top pick here as well.
+The Charge 5 is a perfect compromise between a speaker that sounds good but is still tough enough to bring to the beach.
+Like the Charge 4 before it, it’s still wrapped in an IPX7 waterproof fabric that protects it from any water damage.
+You can expect excellent battery life, and it charges via USB-C, which is nice for anyone looking to future-proof their devices.

 Marshall Stanmore II